xxu30-appdev/photogram-auth/README.md

  1. Optional: On Canvas under "Additional Topics" there is a video and written guide to using the CarrierWave gem to enable image uploads (rather than pasting in existing URLs).
 Give it a try.
  1. Optional: Follow [the Tweeter example project](https://github.com/firstdraft/tweeter) to enable followers/timeline.
 You'll find an accompanying video titled "Social Network" under "Additional Topics" in Canvas.
+ 1. As you work, remember to navigate to `/git` and **commit often as you work.**
+ 1. Make new branches freely to experiment! _Especially_ before starting on a new task.
+ 1. Run `rails grade` as often as you like to see how you are doing, but **make sure you test your app manually first to make sure it matches the target's behavior first**.

-[Here is a target for the optional parts of the assignment](https://photogram-final-target.herokuapp.com/) (file uploads, social network).
+#### [Here is a target for the OPTIONAL parts of the assignment](https://photogram-final-target.herokuapp.com/) (file uploads, social network).

 ## The skills covered in this assignment are essential in 99% of apps.
 Ask lots of questions and book office hours!
 Good luck!